SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 Infrastructure does not think.
 Infrastructure does not infer.
 Infrastructure does not decide.
+Infrastructure does not anticipate.
+Infrastructure does not react.

 Infrastructure performs **clerical transformations on text** so that:
-- evidence can be stored
+- evidence can be recorded
 - evidence can be retrieved
+- context can be assembled
 - illegal output can be rejected

 All meaning arises later, inside Readers.